 - Provide photocopied assignment sheets and review materials that must go home to complete the homework.

-- Communicate through student agenda when homework is not being completed.
-A red "no homework" stamp will appear over the written assignment on the nights that homework was either missing or not completed.
+- Communicate through student agenda when homework is not being completed, or other notes and comments as necessary.
+A red "no homework" stamp or written "No H.W." will appear over the written assignment on the nights that homework was either missing or not completed.

 - Write the assignment down word-for-word into student agenda.